The Language Factory we are fortunate enough to have native speakers of a number of languages in-house.

 - Compare original language A with “new” language A and identify discrepancies

-The process doesn’t stop there; any apparent discrepancies need to be reviewed in the translated document (language B) to establish whether the translation is incorrect and amend it if necessary.
+Any apparent discrepancies are reviewed in the translated document (language B) to establish whether the translation is incorrect and amend it if necessary.

-For someone who doesn’t speak the language or languages their document has been translated into, being able to compare a “new” source language document with the original may seem like the ideal solution.
+For someone who doesn’t speak their target language, being able to compare a new source language document with the original may seem like the ideal solution.
 But what if the problem isn’t in the translation but in the back-translation?